-September 26, 2015, will be the second International Day for Total Elimination of Nuclear Weapons.
+September 26, 2019, will be the sixth International Day for Total Elimination of Nuclear Weapons.

 Join people around the world in celebrating the vision of a nuclear weapons free world, raising awareness and calling on their leaders to advance nuclear disarmament.